Winter Weather Travel Guide

 Ferry service may be suspended or delayed in the event of snow, ice, or wind.

-If you usually take the ferry to downtown Boston, try one of these alternate routes:
+If you usually take the ferry to downtown Boston, use the Trip Planner to find alternate routes.

 Winter weather may impact driving conditions, and drivers may not be able to access locations that aren’t shoveled or plowed.